Denver Divorce Matters Services

 The Colorado Springs divorce attorneys at Divorce Matters® are highly skilled at helping victims of domestic or relationship violence seek protection from their abusers.
 We have a long track recording of obtaining both temporary and permanent restraining orders on behalf of our clients.

 One increasingly popular option available to divorcing couples is mediation.
 It is a form of alternative dispute resolution in which a neutral third-party called a mediator helps a couple reach an agreement on a variety of divorce-related issues.
 A Colorado Springs divorce lawyer from our firm can represent you during mediation to ensure that your agreement is fair.

 Before marriage, many couples decide to enter into a prenuptial agreement.
 It is a type of contract that spells out how their assets and liabilities will be handled in the event of a subsequent divorce or legal separation.
 If you think you may need a prenup our experienced attorneys can draft a prenuptial agreement for you.

 Our Colorado Springs Divorce Matters® team is committed to helping each of our clients develop a comprehensive divorce strategy and provide the advice they need to practice informed decision-making throughout the divorce process.
 We are dedicated to protecting the best interests of our clients and tailoring our services to the unique legal needs of the men and women that we represent.

 Contact a Colorado Springs Attorney Today

-The Colorado Springs attorneys at Divorce Matters® understand how important the next few months of your life are in terms of the court decisions that will shape the years to come.
+Meet with a Colorado Springs divorce attorney who understands how important the next few months of your life are in terms of the court decisions that will shape the years to come.
 Let us help you with property distribution, child custody, alimony, and child support issues.

 Call Divorce Matters® today at (719) 600-2329 to schedule an appointment with an attorney.